 Exponential versus hyperbolic discounting

 The proposed model starting from the one in [2], it inherits from this model an exponential discounting of the reward through time.
 In an alternative model, [1] rather suggests an hyperbolic discounting approach, in line with many other authors (e.g. [31]).
-At this stage, we consider that the debate between diverse discounting approaches is far from close (see e.g. [32]) and using a different discounting approach would not fundamentally change the results presented in this paper.
+At this stage, we consider that the debate between diverse discounting approaches is far from closed (see e.g. [32]) and using a different discounting approach would not fundamentally change the results presented in this paper.

 Expectation over reward or expected gain